dataluscorp/browser/toolkit/components/glean/docs/user/gifft.md

 [label format](https://mozilla.github.io/glean/book/user/metrics/index.html#label-format).

 Keyed Scalars, on the other hand, do not have a concept of an "Invalid key".
-Firefox Telemetry will accept just about any sequence of bytes as a key.
+Datalus Telemetry will accept just about any sequence of bytes as a key.

 This means that a label deemed invalid by the Glean SDK may appear in the mirrored probe's data.
 For example, using `InvalidLabel` as a label that doesn't conform to the format